What is CBN and How it Can Help With Sleep?

-Studies on CBN have found that it may be a potential antibacterial agent, showing a strong resistant to MRSA.
+Studies on CBN have found that it may be a potential antibacterial agent, showing strong resistance to MRSA.

 In rodent studies, CBN increased the amount of food the rat subjects ate, suggesting that it could be an effective appetite stimulant.